Larmbs/QueueType/README.md

 ## Future Plans

 New objects
-- [] Add sized constraint to queues to force size
 - [] Create a queue load balancer
 - [] Allow an interface for queues with channels